slatedocs/slate/source/includes/sending_funds/_payments.md

 System.out.println(response);
 ```

 Beyonic now supports creation of multiple payments via API.
 When multiple payments are created via one API call, they will all be part of the same payment schedule, making it easier for you to perform bulk operations such as approval.

 To create a bulk payment, you have to include an extra field called "recipient_data" in the request payload.

 recipient_data should be a list of dictionaries, each containing the following fields :

     * first_name,
     * last_name,
     * national_id,
     * national_id_type,
     * phonenumber,
-    * amount
+    * amount,
     * description

 Phonenumber is a mandatory field.
 Amount can be nullable, but if missing then it must be set in the main payload.
 In this case each user will be paid the same amount in the payload.
 If provided in the recipient_data dictionaries then each user will be paid the amounts specified in the recipient_data.
 The rest of the fields are optional.